fditraglia/leadsafefutures/_posts/2025-10-06-WHOLeadPoisoningPrevention.md

 The theme is "No safe level: act now to end lead exposure".

-To follow the updates of ILPPW follow this link![https://www.who.int/campaigns/international-lead-poisoning-prevention-week/2025]
+To follow the updates of ILPPW follow [this link](https://www.who.int/campaigns/international-lead-poisoning-prevention-week/2025)